-Training seminar organised by the Renewables Academy AG (RENAC) together with Green Budget Europe (GBE) will focus on environmental fiscal reform (EFR) policy instruments and the EFR policy cycle, the reform of environmentally harmful subsidies in the energy sector, measures to address social impacts of EFR, regulatory and pricing frameworks for renewable energy and linkages between fossil fuel subsidy reform and renewable energy deployment.
-The training will take place from 20-22 November 2017 in Berlin Germany.
-The deadline for registration is 9 October 2017.
+Training seminar organised by the Renewables Academy AG (RENAC) will focus on how and in which ways green fiscal policy can drive renewable energy investment.
+The training will take place from 20-22 August 2018 in Berlin Germany.
+The deadline for registration is 6 July 2018.
 For further information visit the RENAC website.

 Interactive training seminars developed by Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) in cooperation with Green Budget Germany focus on the design and implementation of environmental fiscal reform.
 The training programme employs innovative methods and interactive group work for a practical approach to environmental fiscal reform.
 It targets policy makers, administration officials, consultants, NGO representatives and other stakeholders from developing and emerging economies, representatives of donor agencies or academics interested in promoting or applying environmental fiscal reform.
 For further information contact: email@example.com.

 E-tutorial by UN CC:Learn and UNDP, with support from the Government of Sweden aims to support policy makers in understanding how to optimize countries’ public expenditures by taking into account projected climate change impacts.
 The tutorial is free of charge and has been developed by the UN Institute for Training and Research (UNITAR) as part of the regional project “Strengthening the Governance of Climate Change Finance to Benefit the Poor and Vulnerable in Asia and the Pacific”.
 To access the e-Tutorial visit the UNITAR website.